 Body donations on the rise at US medical schools

 Many U.S. medical schools are seeing a surge in the number of people leaving their bodies to science, a trend attributed to rising funeral costs and growing acceptance of a practice long seen by some as ghoulish.
 This has been fantastic to the medical training world.
 People like Julian Baker are able to use these bodies in order to further spread knowledge to as many health professionals as possible.
+This is all well and good, but the acceptance rate to get into an American medical school at the moment is low considering the number of slots available, which is why more and more medical students are opting to attend a Carribean medical school instead.

 The increase has been a boon to medical students and researchers, who dissect cadavers in anatomy class or use them to practice surgical techniques or test new devices and procedures.